 The accounts from Frances takes place over several pages of Harrington’s notes.
 Harrington was mostly after identifying placenames in the Takelma language and so unless his informants volunteered stories and other details Harrington does not appear to have asked much else.
-As the notes proceed we see Harrington returning to some places and checking placenames, while they drive about the countryside.
+As the notes proceed we see Harrington returning to some places and checking placenames, while they drive about the countryside between the Coiw Creek Valley and the Rogue River valley.
 Initially, the conversation appears to take place along the Pacific Highway, essentially Hwy 99 today, much of it along the same route as the Applegate Trail.
-The Applegate Trail was one of the immigration routes into Oregon, from the south and it was identified by members of the A[Applegate family who were surveyors.
+The Applegate Trail was one of the immigration routes into Oregon, from the south and it was identified by members of the Applegate family who were surveyors.
 It is likely that the trail was made up of in part the original Indian trails and trade routes through the Siskiyous.

 [ page 563]